Resources for... William & Mary

 Am I still eligible for Financial Aid in the spring?

 Yes, we encourage students to complete the FAFSA & CSS Profile reflecting W&M for the upcoming academic year by November 1 for need-based financial aid consideration.
 There are no merit scholarships available for spring pathway students.
+Official award offers will be shared with students in early December.
+In the meantime, families are encouraged to utilize our Net Price Calculators to best estimate costs.

 Are there any minimum age requirements?

-There are no minimum age requirements for the community/junior college pathway.
-Studying Abroad with Verto does require participants to be 18 years of age by June 1 to participate in the approved locations in England, Italy, or Spain.
+Studying Abroad with Verto does require participants to be 18 years of age by June 1 to participate in the approved locations in Italy and Spain, and 17 years of age by the first day of the fall semester for the London Verto location.

 If I complete the intent form, am I obligated to attend W&M in the Spring?